-employment contract considered as a contract of adhesion.
-At the beginning of the relationship, individuals committed with a little regard for multiple powers of the corporate manager.
+The employment contract can be considered as a contract of adhesion.
+At the beginning of the relationship, the individuals committed with a little regard for multiple powers of the corporate manager.
 In fact, organizations tend to use all the means at their disposal to ensure the individual investment.
 It is in this sense that the psychological contract has come to counteract the old contract and combat unethical practices.
 However, the legal and psychological contracts are considered necessary to preserve the employment relationship of any organizational problems, but still not sufficient.
-Indeed, the perception of an organizational injustice may lead to challenge to the trust established between both partners, and psychological thus
+Indeed, the perception of an organizational injustice may lead to challenge to the trust established between both partners, and thus the psychological contract.
 Consequently, this can encourage therefore the emergence of problems within the organization (doubt, suspicion, antisocial behavior, etc.).
 We support the idea that social influence may be the cause of this breach and then it could influence the psychological contract, arising from a trust between employer and employee.
-In addition, starting from the premise that individual is always seeking to protect himself from social reprehension, and preferring to be accepted by the group to satisfy his gregarious and need to belong (Maslow, 1943), he will therefore, accept social influence and became instrument of the will of others " (Mamlouk & Gharbi, 2007).
+In addition, starting from the premise that individual is always seeking to protect himself from social reprehension, and preferring to be accepted by the group to satisfy his gregarious and need to belong (Maslow, 1943), he will therefore, accept social influence and became " an instrument of the will of others " (Mamlouk & Gharbi, 2007).